-The Compensation Committee determined to award the 2016 performance-based bonuses in the form of cash, in keeping with prior practice and the fact that our named executive officers receive a substantial portion of their target annual compensation in the form of equity awards.
-Based on our overall corporate objective achievement, in January 2017, the Compensation Committee awarded each of our named executive officers 73% of their target bonuses for 2016, as shown in the chart below:
+The Compensation Committee determined to award the 2017 performance-based bonuses in the form of cash, in keeping with prior practice and the fact that our named executive officers receive a substantial portion of their target annual compensation in the form of equity awards.
+All of our executive officers' bonuses were awarded below target.